VenuPabbuleti/FPGA-IMPLEMENTATION/07_HALF ADDER/README.md

 🔹**Project Overview:** Leveraging Verilog HDL and Xilinx Vivado, I designed a half adder circuit to perform binary addition using only LEDs for output display and switches for input.

-🔹Understanding Half Adder: The half adder is a fundamental digital circuit that adds two binary digits (bits) and produces a sum and carry output.
+🔹**Understanding Half Adder:** The half adder is a fundamental digital circuit that adds two binary digits (bits) and produces a sum and carry output.

-🔹FPGA Implementation: Utilizing the resources of the Nexys4 DDR FPGA board, I mapped the Verilog code to the FPGA, enabling it to perform the half adder functionality.
+🔹**FPGA Implementation:** Utilizing the resources of the Nexys4 DDR FPGA board, I mapped the Verilog code to the FPGA, enabling it to perform the half adder functionality.

-🔹Interactive Learning: By using LEDs to visually represent the output and switches for user input, this project provides an interactive learning experience in digital logic design and FPGA programming.
+🔹**Interactive Learning:** By using LEDs to visually represent the output and switches for user input, this project provides an interactive learning experience in digital logic design and FPGA programming.

-🔹Hands-On Experimentation: Experimenting with the half adder circuit on real hardware allows for hands-on learning, reinforcing theoretical concepts with practical application.
+🔹**Hands-On Experimentation:** Experimenting with the half adder circuit on real hardware allows for hands-on learning, reinforcing theoretical concepts with practical application.

   ## In FPGA Board